cev-api/Wurst7-CevAPI/README.md

 - Toggle 'Steal/Store Same' to move items that match the same ones in the players inventory or chest.
 Bind-able to a key.

 ### BaseFinder Improvements
+- ESP Y range adjustability
+- Live updates for selected blocks, meaning you can adjust them on the fly without resetting the hack
+- Added tracer option
+- Added sticky area mode which makes the scan anchored instead of re-centering when you move
-- Updated natural blocks list to latest versions.
+- Updated natural blocks list to latest versions
+- Added HackList count

 ### MobESP Improvements
 - Added rainbow/fixed color options for boxes/lines.